+The employer and PAL agree the timescale for a resit or retake.
 A resit is typically taken within 2 months of the EPA outcome notification.
 The timescale for a retake is dependent on how much re-training is required and is typically taken within 3 months of the EPA outcome notification.

-Failed end-point assessment methods must be resat or retaken within a 6 month period from the EPA outcome notification, otherwise the entire EPA will need to be resat or retaken in full.
+Failed assessment methods must be resat or retaken within a 6-month period from the EPA outcome notification, otherwise the entire EPA will need to be resat or retaken in full, unless in the opinion of PAL exceptional circumstances apply outside the control of the apprentice or their employer.